Mindfulness, Confidence, and Performance:

 You can bring this course to your students in a one-day, three-day, or four-week format.
 I would also be happy to talk to you about adapting the format to best suit your students.

-Mindfulness, Confidence, & Performance can be taught in three one-hour modules, which can be expanded, combined, or adapted to meet the needs of your students.
+Mindfulness, Confidence, & Performance can be taught in four one-hour modules, which can be expanded, combined, or adapted to meet the needs of your students.

 Each workshop includes: